mappingtools/mappingtools.github.io/docs/01-mapping-tools/02-installation.md

 Download and run the installer.
 Go through all the steps and finish the installer.
 Mapping Tools will then be installed.

-The installer automatically installs any dependencies that may be required for Mapping Tools to work.
+The installer automatically installs any dependencies that may be required for Mapping Tools to work, such as .NET 5.

 ### Portable {#portable}